 “I’ve had to take time off without pay to care for my son after he broke his leg.
 Luckily my husband had a good union job that could support our family.
 Far too many families live paycheck to paycheck and cannot afford to take any time off.
 The FMLIA will help many hard working Wisconsin families,” said Ringhand.

 In addition, the Act seeks to expand Wisconsin’s current Family Medical Leave law by allowing employees to take family leave to care for anyone covered under the current law plus grandparents, grandchildren, siblings, and any eligible employee who has an eligible family member deployed overseas by the military.

 “Our Family Medical Leave law needs updating to reflect the dynamics of modern families.
-Even President Trump has indicated support for allowing people to take paid time off from work under certain instances,” said Representative Pope.
+Nationally, a growing number of employers and law-makers from both sides of the aisle have indicated support for allowing people to take paid leave from work under certain circumstances,” said Representative Pope.

 California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Washington have already passed paid family medical leave laws and implementing one in Wisconsin is a priority of the Wisconsin Legislative Democrat’s Forward Together Agenda.